apache/arrow/docs/source/format/DissociatedIPC.rst

   Arrow IPC without having to copy the data back to the host device or copying the flatbuffer metadata bytes into device memory.
-  * By the same token, receiving IPC messages into device memory would require performing a copy of the flatbuffer metadata back to the host CPU device.
+  * By the same token, receiving IPC messages into device memory would require performing a copy of the Flatbuffers metadata back to the host CPU device.
 This is due to the fact that the IPC stream interleaves data and metadata across a single stream.

-This protocol is intended to attempt to solve these use cases in an efficient manner.
+This protocol attempts to solve these use cases in an efficient manner.

 Goals
 -----